Snowmass 2021 Community Survey Report: Results of the Survey

 Words that appeared in both groups include research, academia, and continue.
 For the group interested in academic positions, the majority of comments indicated that early career scientists love research or teaching and want to stay in academia.
 There is an additional group who are likely to apply to a variety of positions in the academic, industry, and government sectors.
 There were several comments which expressed a desire to continue working in academia while also pointing out obstacles preventing them from achieving that goal (e.g., not enough permanent positions, the expectation to complete multiple Postdocs, etc.).
 Themes of a toxic culture in academia appeared more than once in these comments.
 There were also early career scientists expressing their dissatisfaction with academia and a desire to switch to a different sector -- this group almost always indicated they are extremely likely to apply to non-academic sectors.
 Finally, early career scientists who selected finance as their top sector tended to reference money and job opportunities in their comments; however, the same dissatisfaction about academia appeared here as well.

 For the 65.3\% of early career respondents who indicated that they were somewhat likely (or more) to apply to academic positions, we asked respondents to indicate which of the following career-related concerns they find the most important to their future in HEPA.
 Based on whether respondents indicated a concern as extremely important, by and far the most important concerns were availability at universities (80.6\%) and national labs (59.8\%).
 While the majority of early career scientists equally rated their concerns for funding for large and small experiments, there was slightly more concern about funding for larger experiments compared to smaller experiments (Fig. \ref{Q29_breakdown_combined}B).
+When broken down by Snowmass frontier, we found that respondents in some frontiers were (on average) more concerned about funding for smaller experiments.
+The respondents in Snowmass frontiers with the largest discrepancies, i.e., showed the most concern for funding for smaller experiments, were respondents in the Instrumentation, Neutrino, Computational, and Rare Processes frontiers.

 Bureaucracy, immigration concerns, and location were all rated lower concerns compared to the funding and availability concerns, with location being rated as the least important concern for respondents' future in HEPA -- only 9.6\% of respondents rated it as extremely important.
 Broken down by race, white early career scientists tended to rate location as less important compared to scientists in other racial groups (Fig. \ref{Q29_breakdown_combined}C).
 Early career scientists at universities tended to rate location as more important compared to respondents at other institutions (Fig. \ref{Q29_breakdown_combined}A).